-Instructor, Department of Pediatrics, Women and Infants.
-Hospital of RI, Alpert Medical school of Brown University, USA.
+Instructor, Department of Pediatrics, Alpert Medical School of Brown University, USA.

 He is awarded PhD in Human Biology, magna cum laude from Institute of Pharmacology and Toxicology in the Philipps University of Marburg, Germany in the 2006-2009.
 He has extended his valuable service as a teaching assistant in Institute of Medical Sociology & Social Medicine

 Philipps-Universitat Marburg, to facilitate students? research in Medical Demography and other medical fields for three years.
 He was a Post-doctoral Research Associate in the Department of Pediatrics, Brown University for 5 years (2010 ?
 2015) and has been a recipient of many award and grants.
 Currently, he is working as Research Instructor, Department of Pediatrics, Brown University from May 2015.
 His international experience includes various programs, contributions and participation in different countries for diverse fields of study.
 His research interests reflect in his wide range of publications in various national and international journals.